 - Copyright law (UrhG): Nothing.
 This law regulates the use of third party work.
 But using printed versions or proofs may violate the rights of a publishing house.

 - University act (UG 2002) is not prohibiting self-plagiarism.
-But the rules for the postdoctoral lecture qualification forbid the use if self-plagiarism (see A. Gamper, Zeitschrift für Hochschulrecht 8:2-10, 2009 (German)).
+But the rules for the postdoctoral lecture qualification forbid the use if self-plagiarism (see A. Gamper, Zeitschrift für Hochschulrecht 8:2-10, 2009 (German, can be accessed for free while connected to TUnet wifi)).

 - Code of Conduct prohibits self-plagiarism: